roboll/helmfile/README.md

 - `prepare`
 - `cleanup`

-Hooks associated to `prepare` events are triggered after each release in your helmfile is loaded from YAML, before executed.
+Hooks associated to `prepare` events are triggered after each release in your helmfile is loaded from YAML, before execution.

 Hooks associated to `cleanup` events are triggered after each release is processed.